-Fairley House School is a charity, which caters especially for children with specific learning difficulties including dyslexia, dyspraxia and speech and language difficulties.
-These difficulties may lead many pupils to suffer from:
+Fairley House is a charity, which caters especially for children with specific learning differences including dyslexia, dyspraxia and speech and language difficulties.
+Some children also have ADD or ADHD.
+These difficulties may lead some pupils to suffer from:

 - lack of confidence

 - low self-esteem

 - difficulty with social relationships

 - difficulty in foreseeing consequences of actions

-- · difficulty with reading body language
+- difficulty with reading body language

 - pragmatic language difficulties

-Aims
+2. Aims

-Personal, Social, Health and Economic Education (PSHEE) and Citizenship enables children to become healthy, independent and responsible members of society.
+Personal, Social and Health Education (PSHE) and citizenship enables children to become healthy, independent and responsible members of society.
 The curriculum has been updated to include the new statutory Relationships and Sex Education elements and promotes the development of resilience and positive mental health.
 We encourage our pupils to play a positive role in contributing to the life of the school and the wider community.

-In so doing we help develop their sense of selfworth e.g. Circle Time games that promote self-esteem.
+In so doing we help develop their sense of self-worth e.g., circle time games that promote self-esteem.
 We teach them how society is organised and governed.
 We ensure that they experience the process of democracy in school through the School Council.
 We teach them about rights and responsibilities.
-Their additional social and behavioural needs are supported through a tailored programme using resources from The Zones of Regulation and the Superflex Curriculum as well the PSHE Association.
+Their additional social and behavioural needs are supported through a tailored programme using resources from The Zones of Regulation as well the PSHE Association.

-The aims of PSHEE and Citizenship are to enable the children to:
+The aims of PSHE and citizenship are to enable the children to:

-- Know and understand what constitutes a healthy lifestyle - Be aware of safety issues - Understand what makes for good relationships with others (including those online) - Have respect for others - Be independent and responsible members of the school community - Be positive and active members of a democratic society

-- Develop self-confidence and self-esteem and make informed choices regarding personal, social and economic issues - Develop good relationships with other members of the school and the wider community - Gain awareness and understanding of societal issues that pertain to them - Understand how to self-monitor in emotional, social and educational contexts
+- Know and understand what constitutes a healthy lifestyle. - Be aware of safety issues. - Understand what makes for good relationships with others (including those online) - Have respect for others. - Be independent and responsible members of the school community. - Be positive and active members of a democratic society. - Develop self-confidence and self-esteem and make informed choices regarding personal, social and economic issues. - Develop good relationships with other members of the school and the wider community. - Gain awareness and understanding of societal issues that pertain to them. - Understand how to self-monitor in emotional, social and educational contexts.